victor-gurbani/instagram_network_analysis/README.md

 <sup>Source: Medium page (shown below)</sup>

 > [!NOTE]
-> _Proof of concept.
-Use at your own responsibility, as it may violate Instagram's TOS._\
+> _**Proof of concept.
+Use at your own responsibility.**_\
-> _I do not take responsibility for any consequences to Instagram accounts after using this project._\
+> _I do not take responsibility for any consequences to Instagram accounts when using this project._\
-> _Instagram might find it suspicious to use bots.
-To avoid errors, add 2FA and use Instaloader carefully._
+> _To avoid errors, add 2FA, use Instaloader carefully, and follow the tips in this document._

 ## Step 0